 All of the products in this test win AAA awards.
 The strongest from Sophos, ESET, Trellix, Kaspersky, Microsoft and Broadcom stopped all the threats and allowed all legitimate applications.
-Webroot's endpoint protection product also achieved Total Accuracy Ratings of 95%, which is also outstanding.
+Endpoint protection products from VIPRE, CrowdStrike, SentinelOne and Fortinet also achieved Total Accuracy Ratings in the high 90s, which is also outstanding.